dguardi3/cit281-p1/README.md

-# cit281-lab1
+# cit281-p1

-# Lab 1: Introduction To Terminal and Node.js
+# Project 1: Practicing CLI and coding Javascript

 ### Overview
-This lab focused on setting up a computer with the basic software required to launch a Node.js server.
-From this lab I learned how to use terminal and shell commands to create and manipulate directories, and also how to set up my first Node.js server.
+In this project I used CLI commands to create an array of folders.
+I also gained experience writing and executing Node.js Javascript code.

 ### Project Code
 ```markdown